-Sadly, the down economy has put a lot of workers over age 50 in the unenviable position of needing to find a new profession.
-Don't believe that old cliché about middle-aged dogs and new tricks, though; lots of wildly successful people found big success in careers they began after their fiftieth birthdays.
+Don't believe that old cliché about middle-aged dogs and new tricks.
+Lots of wildly successful people found big success in careers they began after their fiftieth birthdays.
 Here are just a few examples.

 1. Colonel Sanders

 Harland Sanders was no slouch as a young man, but he didn't become the string-tied chicken mogul we know and love until he was 65.
 "The Colonel" had a relatively successful restaurant and motel on U.S. 25 in Corbin, KY, but when Interstate 75 opened seven miles from Sanders' restaurant, his business begin to dwindle.
 Rather than go broke, he began to work on perfecting his spice blend and quick-cooking technique for making fried chicken in 1952.
 He then began touring the country selling Kentucky Fried Chicken franchises, and by the time he sold the business for $2 million in 1964, there were over 900 of them.

 Wilder's Little House on the Prairie series may be some of the world's most beloved children's books, but she was no spring chicken when she sat down to write them.
 Wilder didn't publish her first novel until she was 65 years old, and she still managed to crank out 12 books in her series, although some were published posthumously.

 The husband-and-wife team behind the popular dining surveys of the same name were corporate lawyers when they first started printing their restaurant guides.
 Eventually the guides became so popular that Tim left his job as corporate counsel for Gulf & Western to manage the business in 1986 when he was 51 years old.
 Nina eventually left the corporate law world to work on the dining surveys as well.
 In 2011, Google bought Zagat for $151 million.

 5. Takichiro Mori